NassyKova/Cocktail/README.md

 **Occupation**: Bartender <br>
 **Location** Inner suburbs/CBD Bars <br>
 <img src="./docs/userStory1.png" alt="User Story 1"  width="300"><br>
 **What is the problem this user requires solving**: As a bartender I am looking for a comprehensive, easy to use recipe book that I can use quickly and discreetly to get recipes while I am mid-service behind a busy bar.
-I need to be able to **search by an ingredient** base in case the customer requests so as well as **browse the library** to further my knowledge over my lunch break.
+I need to be able to **search by an ingredient** base in the case of customer requests as well as **browse the library** to further my knowledge over my lunch break.
 Add to this the ability to **look up certain niche drinks**, for example non-alcoholic, or shots.
 Also, certain drinks that may be inappropriate/illegal in my region should be **able to be removed** from search results _with administrative approval_.
-App should be intuitive and able to be used on the fly do allow me to continue working with minimal interruption.
+App should be intuitive and able to be used on the fly to allow me to continue working with minimal interruption.
 <br>
 <br>